The Workplace Design for Peak Human Performance

-An intensive workshop for leaders in Real Estate, Facilities Management, Workplace, Human Resources & IT (occupiers only) who want to take an advanced approach to the creation and management of the modern workplace.
+An intensive workshop for leaders in Real Estate, Facilities Management, Workplace, Human Resources & IT (occupiers only) who want to take an advanced approach to the creation and management of the modern workplace design.

 The Issue: Recruitment, retention, professional productivity, competitiveness, politics and technological change are all creating the need for workplace leaders to get the most out of their workplace investments.
-This is leading us to consider how we design ‘workplace experiences’ that maximise the performance of our people and assets and absorb change with ease.
+This is leading us to consider how workplace design can drive ‘workplace experiences’.
+We will teach you how to maximise the performance of your people and assets and then further, absorb the workplace design change with ease.

-- To define what we mean by an experience (functional, emotional, sensory) and why we need them
+- To define what we mean by an workplace experience (functional, emotional, sensory) and why it’s critical

-- To share our latest research on designing workplace experiences – learning lessons from the consumer world
+- To share our latest research on workplace design experiences – learning lessons from the consumer world

 - To learn from our Mintel case study